Halsey and G-Eazy Pack on the PDA at Post Malone's AMAs Party

 That's amore!

 Fresh off a romantic trip to Italy, Halsey and G-Eazy stepped out as a couple again at the 2018 American Music Awards on Wednesday, during which they walked a red carpet together for the first time since their brief split this summer.
-After the event, the two took their love to Post Malone's star-studded after-party at Harriet's Rooftop Lounge in West Hollywood.
+After the event, the two took their love to Post Malone's star-studded after-party at Harriet's Rooftop Lounge at the 1 Hotel West Hollywood.

 The 24-year-old singer and 29-year-old rapper arrived together and were inseparable the entire night, a source told E!
 News.
 The two were adorable and looked very in love; They held hands and G-Eazy also had his arm around Halsey the majority of the time, appearing very attentive and protective of her, the source added.